 They decided to go to Oregon, but by the time they made it to Colorado, Bob’s grandpa had fallen ill.
 The boys worked on a cattle ranch for a year before setting out again for Oregon; however, close to the base of the Rocky Mountains, his grandpa got sick again.
 They couldn’t continue to travel, so the family found a timber ranch where they supplied railroad ties and support frames for mine shafts, harvested Christmas trees, made fence posts, and bundled scraps to sell as firewood.
 Then in June of 1941, Bob got a letter telling him to report for service in the United States Army.
 Raised in the Quaker faith, the army offered Bob “Conscientious Objector” status, but he refused saying it was a privilege to fight for his country.

-By February of 1942, Bob had boarded a ship and landed in North Africa at Casablanca, 19 months before D-Day, where he believes World War IIjb_wwii_casablan_2_e actually began.
+By February of 1942, Bob had boarded a ship and landed in North Africa at Casablanca, 19 months before D-Day, where he believes World War II actually began.
 Four months after the Third Infantry seized Casa Blanca from the Germans, Bob joined the advancing company as a wire man.
 “Because that’s what was needed,” he says.
 Forget firing big guns the way he’d been trained.
 Since radios were easily jammed by the Germans, Bob lay wire from the battalion to the switchboard, so the company commander could call in firing orders via telephone.

 From Casablanca, the Third Infantry made their way through Italy where they fought under General Patton and took Sicily in 38 days.
 American divisions and British units fought side-by-side to secure the island.
 After the victory in Sicily, Bob’s infantry traveled by water and continued to Naples where they fought until the Italians surrendered and joined the Allied forces.